karineek/SearchGEM5/Evaluation/README.md

 # Reporting Bugs

-During the evaluation we found bugs such as mis-simuation, hang of the simuation and crashes.
+During the evaluation, we found bugs such as mis-simulation, hang of the simulation and crashes.

 To report these you have to take the following steps.